w3c/wot-discovery/USE-CASES/README.md

-- i) Query is expressed with specific-domain terms (not only with terms from the Thing Description vocabulary),
+- i) Query is expressed with specific-domain terms (not only with terms from the Thing Description vocabulary).